 Click here to see before and after photos with the Inspira Responsive Non-Gummy Implant.

 The Inspira® SoftTouch Breast Implant is the most recent and newly introduced implant released in April 2017.
 This implant is still cohesive enough to be considered a “gummy”, but its cohesiveness and firmness lie in-between the Inspira® Responsive Non-Gummy and the Inspira® Cohesive Gummy implants.
 It is an excellent compromise between softness and firmness and suitable for most situations.
 It is a favorite among many of my patients.

 This type of implant is the most cohesive of all the Inspira® implants, making it the most “form-stable” which allows it to retain its shape.
 This implant will yield the greatest degree of upper breast (upper “pole”) fullness and the least amount of downward migration of silicone gel, or bottoming out.
 This implant is excellent when there is very compromised, thin tissue as shape is best preserved with the least amount of rippling.

 Click here to see before and after photos with Gummy implants.

 It’s all about choices…

 Now there are several excellent options available to give you the look and feel that you so desire and deserve.
-Dr. Epstein will be happy to discuss these options with you and help you to select the one that will give you the breasts of your dreams….
+I will be happy to discuss these options with you and help you to select the one that will give your breasts the look and feel you have always wanted.